nluedeman/azure-content/articles/virtual-network/virtual-networks-reserved-public-ip.md

   - You can use PowerShell or the [Azure Management REST API](https://msdn.microsoft.com/library/azure/dn722420.aspx) to reserve an IP address in a particular region.
 This reserved IP address is associated to your subscription.
 You cannot reserve an IP address by using the Management Portal.
 1. Can I use this with affinity group based VNets?
   - Reserved IPs are only supported in regional VNets.
 It is not supported for VNets that are associated with affinity groups.
 For more information about associating a VNet with a region or an affinity group, see [About Regional VNets and Affinity Groups](virtual-networks-migrate-to-regional-vnet.md).
+1. Why can't I start my VM after adding a static IP to the cloud service?
+   - You may receive a message similar to "Deployment must contain at least one endpoint in order to use a ReservedIP." if your VM doesn't have any endpoint.
+Each VM must have at least one endpoint to use ReservedIPs.

 ## How to manage reserved VIPs